JaRodriVi/RestaurantRecomendation/README.md

   3. Try to compensate the restaurant that has few but good reviews.

 If in the course of the development of the project some other objective occurs to me I will try to add it.

+## Instalation:
+For this step you only have to clone the git on yout PC and that's all.

+## Execute:
+This app it's made for only use on terminal.
+You hace to go to the dir where the repo is and execute the execute.py python -W ignore execute.py
+That's all, enjoy.